IPMI-ICNS-UKE/DARTS/docs/Analysis/Dartboards.md

 <br>
 <img width="788" alt="Bildschirmfoto 2023-09-22 um 14 36 26" src="https://github.com/IPMI-ICNS-UKE/DARTS/assets/127941319/57df4af1-342f-4710-bfac-4a08ea962391">
 <br>
 The Excel files contain information for each frame and each dartboard area, leading to a 2D-Matrix/table.
+There are 37 dartboard areas.
+The bullseye in the middle is 12.5 times larger than all the other dartbaord areas, which are equal in size.
+Outside of the bullseye, there are three rings - each consisting of 12 areas.
+The bead contact site is defined as 2 o'clock.
 <br>
 <br>
 Example: